Code of Student Rights and Responsibilities

 - Dismissal – permanent revocation of University recognition.

-Temporary or Provisional Orders – In addition to the authority granted in section 2.3 of this Code, the Dean of Student Services and/or the Coordinator of Student Life & Development is empowered to impose temporary or provisional orders to preserve the status quo or to prevent the potential endangerment of persons or property.
+Temporary or Provisional Orders – In addition to the authority granted in Article 2.3 of this Code, the Vice Chancellor of Student Services and/or the Director of Student Life & Development is empowered to impose temporary or provisional orders to preserve the status quo or to prevent the potential endangerment of persons or property.
 Such temporary or provisional orders are not intended to replace the University’s conduct Adjudication process.
-Generally, such orders should be limited to those circumstances where the Dean of Student Services and/or the Coordinator of Student Life & Development has good cause to believe that the Student or the Student's behavior, poses a threat to the status quo of the University Community or member(s).
-A Student shall receive a written copy of the order, which specifies the conditions of the order, the duration of the order, the Consequence for violation of the order and how the record of the order will be maintained.
+Generally, such orders should be limited to those circumstances where the Vice Chancellor of Student Services and/or the Director of Student Life & Development has good cause to believe that the student or Student Organization or the behavior, poses a threat to the status quo of the University Community or member(s).
+A student or Student Organization shall receive a written copy of the order, which specifies the conditions of the order, the duration of the order, the Consequence for violation of the order and how the record of the order will be maintained.

-- A Student receiving a temporary or provisional order may seek relief from the Dean of Student Services.
-The Student shall request relief in writing.
-Upon review, the Dean of Student Services can affirm the order, amend the conditions of the order, or remove the order.
+- A student or Student Organization recieving a temporary or provisional order may seek relief from the Vice Chancellor for Student Services.
+The student or Student Organization shall request relief in writing.
+Upon review, the Vice Chancellor for Student Services can affirm the order, amend the conditions of the order or remove the order.

 Interim Suspension may be imposed only: